kharbison/deal-registration-exercise/docs/design_doc.md

         * YYYY-MM-dd-HH.mm.ss.f
     - A row is consided invalid if the End Date or Modified Date are earlier in time compared to their respective Start Date and Add Date.
 - #### Active Flag
-    * An active flag does not have to be defined for each row but if it is it must either be Y or N (case does not matter).
+    * An active flag does not have to be defined for each row but if it is, it must either be Y or N (case does not matter).
     * Each row in the database is stored with an active flag even if it was not supplied in the data given.
 All rows without a flag present will be stored with an active flag of N/A.

-Due to design and development time constraints some assumptions were made about the level of cleanliness the data would be given in.
+Due to design and development time constraints, some assumptions were made about the level of cleanliness the data would be given in.

 #### Assumptions:
 1. Because new part types may be added at any time, it is assumed that if the part number is in the correct format string then it should be accepted as a valid part number.